 This is essentially an Etihad lounge that provides eligible Etihad and partner Virgin Australia passengers a place to relax before departure.

-From 23 October 2018, this lounge will be taken over by third-party lounge operator No1 Lounges and rebranded from Etihad First & Business Class Lounge to The House, with renovations coming in 2019.
-From 28 October 2018, all Virgin Australia international passengers will be directed to this lounge.
+This lounge has been over by third-party lounge operator No1 Lounges and rebranded from Etihad First & Business Class Lounge to The House.
+All Virgin Australia international passengers are directed to this lounge.

 Following all the publicity around the cuts Etihad has been making lately, I was curious if these would impact the service at the Sydney lounge and on my flight to Abu Dhabi and Frankfurt.